 On the basis that you qualify, under the Leasehold Reform, Housing and Urban Development Act 1993 you can submit an application to the County Court for for permission to dispense with the service of the initial notice.
 This will mean that your lease can be granted an extra 90 years by the Court.
 You will be obliged to demonstrate that you or your lawyers have used your best endeavours to find the freeholder.
 On the whole a specialist would be useful to try and locate and prepare a report to be accepted by the court as proof that the landlord is indeed missing.
 It is wise to seek advice from a solicitor both on devolving into the landlord’s absence and the application to the County Court covering Whitchurch.

-I inherited a ground floor flat in Whitchurch, conveyancing having been completed April 1995.
-Can you please calculate a probable premium for a statutory lease extension?
-Similar properties in Whitchurch with over 90 years remaining are worth £171,000.
-The average or mid-range amount of ground rent is £50 per annum.
-The lease ceases on 21st October 2098
+I acquired a ground floor flat in Whitchurch, conveyancing having been completed half a dozen years ago.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Equivalent properties in Whitchurch with an extended lease are worth £191,000.
+The average or mid-range amount of ground rent is £55 yearly.
+The lease ends on 21st October 2072

-With 79 years left to run we estimate the premium for your lease extension to range between £7,600 and £8,800 as well as plus your own and the landlord's "reasonable" professional fees.
+You have 53 years remaining on your lease the likely cost is going to span between £27,600 and £31,800 as well as plus your own and the landlord's "reasonable" professional fees.

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of comprehensive investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed investigations.
+You should not use this information in tribunal or court proceedings.
+There are no doubt additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information without first seeking the advice of a professional.